 Kalamazoo College seeks talented students from diverse backgrounds who are looking for the academic and personal challenges that are offered in a Kalamazoo College education.
-In determining admission, consideration is given to many different expressions of a student’s qualities and abilities: scholastic achievements, performance on standardized tests, extracurricular activities, and other experiences.
+In determining admission, consideration is given to many different expressions of a student's qualities and abilities: scholastic achievements, extracurricular activities, and other experiences.
+Standardized test scores (SAT and/or ACT scores) are not required.
 Admission is very selective and is offered to those applicants whose academic and personal qualities promise success.

 Kalamazoo College operates under a traditional admission calendar and offers four different admission programs for First-Year Students.
 For deadline and notification dates, please contact the Office of Admission.
 Admission is to the fall term only.

 This program is designed only for those whose clear first-choice college is Kalamazoo.
-The College offers Early Decision I and Early Decision II.
-Students who are admitted under Early Decision will either be offered an estimate of financial assistance at the same time they learn of admission or a full financial aid package depend on which Early Decision round is chosen.
-This is a binding admission withdraw applications to any other colleges or universities and submit an enrollment deposit to Kalamazoo College by the appropriate date.
+Students who are admitted under Early Decision will either be offered an estimate of financial assistance at the same time they learn of admission.
+This is a binding admission program.
+If admitted, the applicant must withdraw applications to any other colleges or universities and submit an enrollment deposit to Kalamazoo College by the appropriate date.

-This program offers the opportunity to learn of admission status early, but enables students to pay commitment deposits at any time up to May 1.
-Offers of financial aid will be mailed to these applicants starting in mid-March.
+This program offers the opportunity to learn of one's admission status early, but enables students to pay commitment deposits at any time up to May 1.
+Offers of need-based financial aid will be mailed to these applicants starting in January.

 This program is designed for students who do not wish to be part of the early programs.
-Notification of admission decisions will be mailed at least 4 weeks in advance of the May 1 deadline for commitment deposits.
+Notification of admission decisions will be mailed no later than April 1.

 Applicants should note that all components of the application packet must be postmarked by the application deadlines in order to be considered on time.
 Only those files that are completed will be reviewed for decisions.

 Prospective students and their families are invited to visit the campus.
 Appointments may be made through the Office of Admission during regular business hours (8 a.m. to 5 p.m.
 Eastern Time) Monday through Friday.
-From October to May, the office is open Saturday mornings by appointment.
-To arrange a visit, call the Office of Admission toll-free at (800) 253-3602 or locally at (269) 337-7166; visit our website at www.kzoo.edu/admissions; or send an e-mail, including your full name, address, and telephone number, to firstname.lastname@example.org.
+From October to May, the office is open select Saturday mornings by appointment.
+To arrange a visit, call the Office of Admission toll-free at (800) 253-3602 or locally at (269) 337-7166; visit our website at www.kzoo.edu/admissions.

 Kalamazoo College welcomes transfer students each fall.
 A limited number of transfer applicants are also considered for mid-year admission.
 Kalamazoo College subscribes, in general, to the Michigan Association of Collegiate Registrars and Admission Officers (MACRAO) agreement concerning general education requirements at participating colleges.
 Some restrictions, however, do apply.
 Please see the section below on Transfer Credit.
 Because of the varied cocurricular opportunities at Kalamazoo, it is essential that students interested in transferring do so as early as possible to take advantage of the many options available.
 Transfer student applications must be completed by no later than May 1.

-International students should write to or e-mail the Office of Admission regarding admission.
+International students should contact the Office of Admission via email or visit www.kzoo.edu/admission/international/ regarding admission.
 To be eligible for admission, international students must be competent in the use of the English language.
-The Test of English as a Foreign Language (TOEFL) or the Michigan English Language Assessment Battery (MELAB) is required.
+The Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) may be used to prove English proficiency.
 Online application is required.
 International students may choose to apply as Early Decision, Early Action, or Regular Decision candidates.

 Kalamazoo College has a dual enrollment program for those high school students who, with the approval of their principal, wish to enroll for college credit while still in high school.
 Students are asked to call the Office of Admission for a dual enrollment application, course information, and information about costs.
 Enrollment in courses is predicated on availability and prerequisites.
 High school students may not enroll in first-year seminars.